raul23/parsing-wikipedia/README.rst

 .. code-block:: python

     if td_tag.select('.bday'):
-       dob = td_tag.select('.bday')[0].string
+       dob = clean_data(td_tag.select('.bday')[0].string)
    else:
        # Use other methods to retrieve the DOB
        dob = None

+`:information_source:`

-`:information_source:` If no DOB could be found with this simple method, then other more complex methods involving regex will be deployed as it is explained in the following sections.
+ - If no DOB could be found with this simple method, then other more complex methods involving regex will be deployed as it is explained in the following sections.
+ - The found DOB is `cleaned up <./scripts/extract_born_and_died_from_infobox.py#L13>`_ by removing any citation number/text within square brackets and non-breaking spaces.

 |